There’s no time like the present to consider switching up some of our routines, including our apps.

 - The Team plan (best for team productivity) costs $8 per user per month billed annually (or $10 billed monthly).
 Enterprise pricing options are also available upon reaching out to the sales team.

-- Eliminates the hassle of opening, reopening, and switching between tabs by having everything you need for project management in one place.
+- Eliminates the hassle of opening, reopening, and switching between tabs by having everything you need for project planning and management in one place.

-- Cuts back-and-forth emailing by keeping your notes and documents organized the way that works best for your team.
+- Cuts back-and-forth emailing by keeping your notes and documents organized in the best way for your team.